hauptem/F5-Multisite-Dashboard/README.md

 4. Click **Finished**

-**Security Requirements**:
+**Security recommemdations**:
 - Use strong, randomly generated API keys (minimum 32 characters)
-- Include letters, numbers, and special characters
-- Same key must be configured on all frontend BIG-IPs
+- Same key must be configured on all dashboard hosts
-- Consider key rotation procedures for enhanced security
+- Periodically change key in accordance with organization requirements

 ### Automated Pool Discovery
 Use this script to automatically discover and populate existing pools into both pool data groups: